facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.todo-reactive-scope-overlaps-try.expect.md

 ## Error

 ```
 Invariant: Invalid nesting in program blocks or scopes.
-Blocks overlap but are not nested: ProgramBlockSubtree@0(4:19) Scope@0(5:22)
+Items overlap but are not nested: 4:19(5:22)
 ```